 References: (no page limit) Provide references where applicable, please follow standard citation practices that align with your respective CU Anschutz and/or CU Boulder college/school/department/section.

 Projects which have the potential of increasing sustained collaboration across the CU Anschutz and CU Boulder Campuses will be prioritized, especially when potential for broader and long-term engagement.
 The review committee will be led by two co-chairs, one representing each campus.
 Faculty volunteers review applications, provide comments, convene to discuss proposals and recommend proposals for funding.
 There will be equal membership of each campus on the committee.
-Proposals will be evaluated in five primary areas:
+Proposals will be evaluated in four primary areas:

 - Intellectual Merit: Merit and quality of proposed research; potential to contribute value and advance knowledge (particularly factoring in the novel approach to concept(s)).